 Wright came to College of the Ozarks after spending three seasons, 2009-2012, as an assistant coach at Hollister (Mo.)
 High School.
 Wright helped guide the Tigers to a Class 2 state playoff appearance in 2010.
-Prior to his arrival at Hollister, Wright was at Messenger College in Joplin for six years, including two seasons as head coach from 2005-2007.
-Under Wright’s leadership, the Eagles claimed a regional tournament title in 2007.
+Prior to his arrival at Hollister, Wright was at Messenger College in Joplin for six years, including two seasons as head coach from 2005-2007, earning a regional tournament championship in 2007.